gisogrimm/ommo/README.md

 # ommo
-OSC and MIDI to MIDI and OSC bridge
+OSC and MIDI-CC to MIDI-CC and OSC bridge